radarlui/jboss-soe/README.md

 jboss-eap6-master
 ----------------
 Self explanatory...
-This is the JBoss EAP 6.0.0 Master Revision.
+This is the JBoss EAP 6.4.0 Master Revision.
 This Repository is only used to build the base RPM Package, and provides the default standalone.xml, standalone-ha.xml, standalone-full.xml, standalone-full-ha.xml.
 This has to be downloaded and extracted from the Customer Support Portal (http://access.redhat.com).
 And you need a valid subscription for it.
+Download jboss-eap-6.4.0.zip and unzip it to this directory and ls -la jboss-eap6-master prints -rw-rw-r--@  1 buddy  staff     425 20 Nov 15:54 JBossEULA.txt
+-rw-rw-r--@  1 buddy  staff   26530 20 Nov 15:54 LICENSE.txt
+drwxrwxr-x@  3 buddy  staff     102 20 Nov 15:54 appclient
+drwxrwxr-x@ 35 buddy  staff    1190 20 Dez 13:16 bin
+drwxrwxr-x@  4 buddy  staff     136 20 Nov 15:54 bundles
+drwxrwxr-x@  5 buddy  staff     170 20 Nov 15:54 docs
+drwxrwxr-x@  6 buddy  staff     204 18 Jan 12:13 domain
+-rw-rw-r--@  1 buddy  staff  267443 20 Nov 15:54 jboss-modules.jar
+drwxrwxr-x@ 14 buddy  staff     476 20 Nov 15:54 modules
+drwxrwxr-x@  8 buddy  staff     272 17 Jan 13:41 standalone
+-rw-rw-r--@  1 buddy  staff      58 20 Nov 15:54 version.txt
+drwxrwxr-x@ 10 buddy  staff     340 20 Dez 13:16 welcome-content

 tools
 -----